Lumino MCP Server

 Environment Variables

-PYTHONUNBUFFEREDrequiredEnsures python output is sent straight to terminal
+PYTHONUNBUFFEREDEnsures Python output is sent directly to the terminal without buffering.

 Try it

-Analyze the logs for the failed Tekton pipeline in the production namespace and find the root cause.
+Analyze the logs for the failed Tekton pipeline run and provide a root cause analysis.

-Check all TLS certificates in the cluster for upcoming expiry dates.
+Check the status of all TLS certificates in the cluster and alert on any nearing expiry.

 Frequently Asked Questions